webfashionist/RichText/README.md

 The `change` event needs to be triggered, in order to update the value within RichText.
 Using `.val('Some text').trigger('change')` on your jQuery node will solve your issue.

+**My editor does not save the content, what can I do?**

+Make sure that the textarea element has a `name` attribute.
+Otherwise the content won't be saved if you are trying to save the editor's content via form submission.

+Please read the section [Saving the content](#saving-the-content) for more information about all the possibilities to save the content.

 ## Contributing